Alimony Lawyers in Fort Myers and Naples, FL

 Last form of alimony is called Temporary Alimony.
 This is usually granted during the duration of the divorce proceeding and one spouse is transitioning from married life to single life.
 This form of alimony will usually be granted during a temporary relief motion made before the conclusion of the divorce case.

-If you have any questions regarding Alimony please contact one of the experienced lawyers at the Law Office of Michael M. Raheb, P.A. for a free consultation.
+If you have any questions regarding Alimony please contact one of the experienced alimony lawyers Fort Myers at the Law Office of Michael M. Raheb, P.A. for a free consultation.